 Skin Needling is a revolutionary skin rejuvenation treatment that creates healthier, younger looking skin.
 As a form of collagen induction therapy, needling is regarded by many to be as effective as laser resurfacing.
-Skin is stimulated with commercial tattoo needles in such a way to stimulate natural production of collagen and elastin that plumps, fills and firms while leaving the dermis intact - unlike invasive surface treatments such as chemical peels and dermabrasion.
+Skin is stimulated with commercial tattooing equipment which causes an increase in natural production of collagen and elastin to plump, fill and firmswhile leaving the dermis intact - unlike invasive surface treatments such as chemical peels and dermabrasion.
 Skin is smoother and younger looking at a fraction of the cost compared to surface treatments such as peels, and results are much longer lasting than what can be achieved with fillers or botox injections.

 Compared to plastic surgery and other invasive treatments, needling is a safe, effective, affordable alternative that can take years off your appearance.
 And, our skin needling is quick, safe, and painless with no down time.